micmejia/bible-dump/AMPC/Revelation/Rev 6.md

-So I looked, and behold, an ashy pale horse [[^a]black and blue as if made so by bruising], and its rider's name was Death, and Hades (the realm of the dead) followed him closely.
+So I looked, and behold, an ashy pale horse [black and blue as if made so by bruising], and its rider's name was Death, and Hades (the realm of the dead) followed him closely.
 And they were given authority _and_ power over a fourth part of the earth to kill with the sword and with famine and with plague (pestilence, disease) and with wild beasts of the earth.